 The Cybersecurity Maturity Model Certification, CMMC for short, is a unified cybersecurity framework developed by the Department of Defense, USA, to protect the Federal Contract Information (FCI) and Controlled Unclassified Information (CUI) at every step across the DoD’s supply chain.

-The CMMC program standardizes the asks for cybersecurity practices and helps the DoD determine the extent of cyber protection practices organizations have incorporated.
-CMMC compliance, therefore, provides the DoD assurance that its contractors and sub-contractors meet its cybersecurity requirements and have the wherewithal to protect sensitive DoD data.
+The CMMC program standardizes the requirements for cybersecurity practices and helps the Department of Defense (DoD) determine the extent to which organizations have incorporated these practices.
+CMMC compliance, therefore, provides the DoD with assurance that its contractors and subcontractors meet its cybersecurity requirements and have the wherewithal to protect sensitive data.

-It also helps organizations that constitute the DIB assess their current security posture, identify security gaps, optimize their processes, and maintain cyber hygiene per DoD’s requirements.
+It also helps organizations that constitute the Defense Industrial Base (DIB) assess their current security posture, identify security gaps, optimize their processes, and maintain cyber hygiene per DoD’s requirements.

 Its primary goal is to protect sensitive government information, including FCI and CUI, while also strengthening the security of the defense supply chain.